grimme-lab/xtb_docs/source/gfnff.rst

    Delete the topology file when there are significant structural changes to the system or when alterations are made to the code parameter.

-``gfnff-adjacency``
+``gfnff_adjacency``

-   GFN-FF automatically generates the file with neighbor list with all atomwise neighbors.
+   GFN-FF automatically generates a neighbor list file containing the atom indices of all neighbors for each atom.

 ``gfnff_lists.json``

    GFN-FF topology can be selectively written to a JSON file using the keyword ``--wrtopo [args]``.
-   **[args]** - comma-sepated list of topological data:
+   **[args]** - comma-separated list of topological data:

-      **nb**: neighbor list composed of the indices of neighboring atoms for every atoms, as well as the total number of neighbors in the last entry (analogous to the ``gfnff_adjacency``).
+      **nb**: neighbor list composed of the indices of neighboring atoms for every atom, as well as the total number of neighbors in the last entry.
+In contrast to the compact gfnff_adjacency, this list always has 20 entries per atom and includes the number of neighbors in the last entry.

       **bpair**: packed bond pair matrix filled with the number of bonds between atom pairs.
-A maximum of five bonds between atoms is considered, setting pairs with more bonds inbetween to this value.
+A maximum of five bonds between atoms is considered, setting pairs with more bonds in between to this value.

       **alist**: angle list with the sets of three bonded atoms forming an angle.